andersAsch0/Embedded_Systems_Project/README.md

 This was my final project for my embedded systems class at UCR in spring 2024.
+It was made using the Elegoo Uno 3 (atmega 328 microcontroller).
 Below is most of my project report.

 # Project Overview